Fahani/webrobocomp.github.io/page9.md

 Required student level: intermediate programming with Python and introductory knowledge of formal languages

-For any questions, proposals, or comments please contact RoboComp’s org admin at: marcogunex.es
+For any questions, proposals, or comments please contact RoboCompâ€™s org admin at: marcogunex.es

 </div>